Divija-Arora/DivijaShell/README.md

     This will open the shell in your terminal.

 **Note** - The commands given in step 2 assumes that you have gcc installed on your system.

+## Future Goals

+* Adding pipelining in the shell.

+* Enhance the ease of use of shell by implementing following -
+    * Command navigation using *up arrow* ⬆️ and *down arrow* ⬇️ key.
+    * Cursor navigation using *left arrow* ⬅️ and *right arrow* ➡️ key.
+    * Function of autocomplete using *tab* key.